Why I No Longer Use Instagram

 I decided to use IG in a way that is closer to my values & without contributing to the aspects of IG I dislike.

-For my joy, inspiration, aesthetics & input to the aspects I enjoy in social media - I am using Pinterest, where I dedicate my more personal space, as I enjoy the nature of this social media platform. (+LinkedIn has grown on me.)
+For my joy, inspiration, aesthetics & input to the aspects I enjoy in social media - I use Pinterest, where I dedicate my more personal space, as I enjoy the nature of this social media platform. (+LinkedIn has grown on me.)

 Facebook & TikTok serve as a professional tool of work for now.